nitinkc/nitinkc.github.io/_posts/systems_design/networks/2024-05-22-Communication_API_Protocols.md

 {% include toc title="Index" %}

+# Communication Standards:
 [https://github.com/ByteByteGoHq/system-design-101?tab=readme-ov-file#communication-protocols](https://github.com/ByteByteGoHq/system-design-101?tab=readme-ov-file#communication-protocols)

+# SOAP
+XML Based for enterprise applications

 # REST API
+Resource based for web servers

-Top pick for Web API's
+- Top pick for Web API's
+- Built on top of HTTP using standard HTTP Methods
 - Simple
 - Scalable and works well with web services
-- standard HTTP Methods
-- Stateless so scaling up easily achieved
+- **Stateless** so scaling up is easily achieved (require each request to contain all of the information necessary for the server to authenticate it)
-- Over fetching data issue
+- **Over-fetching** data is an issue
-- to get related data, multiple network calls, thus increasing latency
+- to get related data, multiple network calls, thus increasing **latency**
+- Requests are cacheable

 # GraphQL

-UI can ask the precise data and its sent in one go
+UI can ask the precise data and it's sent in one go
+- no over-fetching or under-fetching
+- - steep learning curve

-- strongly types schema & precised data retrieval
+- strongly typed schema & precised data retrieval
 - supports realtime updates through subscriptions
 - But, the flexibility can overwhelm the backend
 - since its dynamic, caching is trickier